munificent/journal/asset/post/2009-05-13-ml-style-pattern-matching-in-c.md

 }
 ```

-### Preventing Multiple Matches
+### Preventing multiple matches

 There's a problem here.
-A pattern should only match the _first_ successful
+A pattern should only match the *first* successful case.
-case.
-If we just allow arbitrary chaining, it would be possible to have
+If we just allow arbitrary chaining, it would be possible to have multiple
-multiple matches.
+matches.
 Here's a solution:

 ```csharp
 public virtual Matcher<T> Case<TCase>(Action action)